rauc/rauc/docs/using.rst

 In most cases this will disable the currently booted slot or at least switch to a different one.

-Although not very useful in the field, both commands recognize an optional argument to explicitly identify the slot to act on:
+To maintain consistency with ``rauc status mark-active``, both commands accept an optional slot argument:

 .. code-block:: console

   # rauc status mark-{good,bad} [booted | other | <SLOT_NAME>]

-This is to maintain consistency with respect to ``rauc status mark-active`` where that argument is definitively wanted, see :ref:`here
-<optional-slot-identifier-argument>`.
+In practice this is rarely needed.

 .. _mark-active: